MerelVanPuymbroeck/Atom/README.md

 Pro's | Contra's
 --- | ---
- Cross-platform editing|
+ Cross-platform editing | It’s slow compared to Sublime Text.
-Smart autocompletion |
+Smart autocompletion | It can't handle a lot of large files.
-Multiple panes |
+Multiple panes | atom browser features like thousands of small files.

 ###### Pro's explaining:
-1. Atom works across operating systems.
-Use it on OS X, Windows, or Linux.
+1. Atom works across **operating systems.** Use it on OS X, Windows, or Linux.
-2. Atom helps you write code faster with a smart and flexible autocomplete.
+2. Atom helps you write code faster with a smart and **flexible autocomplete.**
-3. Split your Atom interface into multiple panes to compare and edit code across files.
+3. **Split** your Atom interface into multiple panes to compare and edit code across files.

 ###### Contra's explainig:

-- [ ]  If u want to make a own private pen u need to pay for a pro version of CodePen otherwise its always public.
+- [ ]  It takes a bit before Atom open's.
-- [ ]  In the free version of CodePen are the best tools not available.
+- [ ]  It can be that Atom freezes sometimes when u got a large file.
-- [ ]  You can't go back in your history about wich codes u used in your project after you closed it.
-You only can ctrl + z.
+- [ ]  That means that syncing takes a good couple minutes before it gonna work.

 ## Why did I choose for Atom :question:

-* I used CodePen in my first year of my bachelor degree and I enjoyed it using it.
+* It's FREE
-* It's user friendly, it got structure and its not difficult to use.
+* You got shortcuts so it makes it easier to code something
-* Also is it verry handy that you immediately see what your code is doing or what it is not doing.
+* Nice design, active package (extension) community.